 Initially, these benefits were attributed to the passage of immune cells called antibodies but research has shown that breastfeeding moms taking probiotics created an even greater eczema protective benefit in their children.

 Fortunately for eczema sufferers, the benefits of probiotics can be achieved long after infancy.

 Probiotics are bacteria that are native to your digestive tract, which means that they are normally found in a healthy small and large intestine.

-The population of good bacteria living in your gut can fluctuate depending on diet, antibiotic use and even stress.
-Most traditional cultures around the world had some forms of probiotic bacteria in their diet.
+The population of good bacteria living in your gut can fluctuate depending on diet, antibiotic use, and even stress.
+Most traditional cultures around the world had some form of probiotic bacteria in their diet.

 The bacteria in your digestive tract affect the way you digest and assimilate nutrients.
 Good bacteria help the body process and remove toxins.

 They also influence the mucosal barrier (the inner lining of the digestive tract), which in turn can affect the immune system function.

 This last duty is where we see the most powerful relationship between probiotics and eczema.

 If there is not a sufficient mucosal barrier then food and environmental antigens can cross over into the bloodstream, habitually activating the immune system and leading to hyperactivity.

 This hyperactivity is the hallmark of eczema conditions.